-Day 17, Sun, 15 Oct.
+Day 17, Sun, 13 Oct.
 Margaret River to Perth.
 This morning we will head to the beautiful coast to check some areas for Rock Parrot and the endangered Hooded Plover.
 Later in the morning, and time permitting, we may make our way north to scenic Cape Naturaliste and/or track down any black-cockatoos that may be eluding us.
 We'll continue on to Perth for the night.
 Night in Perth.

-Day 18, Mon, 16 Oct.
-Flights to Adelaide and on to Alice Springs.
-Today will be mostly travel with a morning flight to Adelaide and then continuing on to Alice Springs in the afternoon.
-If flights are on time, we may have time for a bit of late afternoon birding upon our arrival.
+Day 18, Mon, 14 Oct.
+Flights to Alice Springs.
+Today will fly to Alice Springs in the morning, arriving at around noon.
+We will have lunch and do some birding before we check in at our hotel.
 Night in Alice Springs.

-Day 19, Tue, 17 Oct.
+Day 19, Tue, 15 Oct.
 Birding the Macdonnel Range.
 We will want to be out early to beat the heat and visit several areas today.
 Starting at Simpsons Gap, we'll head west to Glen Helen.
-We'll head back to Alice Springs in the midafternoon, visiting the water treatment plant in the late afternoon.
+We'll head back to Alice Springs in the mid-afternoon, visiting the water treatment plant in the late afternoon.
 Night in Alice Springs.

-[Participants taking only Part II will depart from the States today, October 17, effectively "losing" one day when crossing the International Date Line and arriving in Australia on October 19]
+[Participants taking only Part II will depart from the States today, October 15, effectively "losing" one day when crossing the International Date Line and arriving in Australia on October 17]

-Day 20, Wed, 18 Oct.
+Day 20, Wed, 16 Oct.
 Santa Teresa Road.
 We'll be out early this morning after a picnic breakfast to explore the deserts southeast of town.
 This can be a great area for some tougher interior specialty birds such as Rufous-crowned Emu-wren, Spinifexbird, and Dusky Grasswren.
 This afternoon we will explore some mulga country north of town in the hopes of seeing Bourke's Parrot, along with Slaty-backed Thornbill and Gray Honeyeater.
 Night in Alice Springs.

-Day 21, Thu, 19 Oct.
+Day 21, Thu, 17 Oct.
 Flight from Alice Springs to Darwin.
 Participants continuing on to Part II will fly to Darwin on a mid-morning flight; you'll be met at the Darwin airport and begin birding straight away.
 Remember that Darwin is much more humid than Alice Springs.
 Participants not continuing on Part II can depart Alice Springs on Qantas flight 797 departing Alice Springs at 12:35pm and arriving Melbourne at 4:40pm, then Qantas flight 93 departs Melbourne at 9:25pm arriving in LAX at 5:45pm the same day day (having regained our day over the International Date Line).